Ravi Rajan

-Ravi S. Rajan is an American artist and academic administrator working as the fourth president of the California Institute of the Arts.
+Ravi S. Rajan is an American musician, artist, and academic administrator working as the fourth president of the California Institute of the Arts.

 Early life and education

 The son of immigrants from India, Rajan was born in Seattle and raised in Norman, Oklahoma.
-His father, a physicist, came to the U.S. to study atmospheric sciences at Colorado State University then the University of Washington.
+His father, a physicist working for the Atomic Energy Establishment in Mumbai, quit his job and came to the U.S. to study atmospheric sciences at Colorado State University then the University of Washington, eventually bringing his wife and eldest daughter.
+His mother, who was initially not allowed to finish High School, stayed in Mumbai taking care of their two daughters, the younger of which became quite ill and died.
+After her death, she brought her daughter to Colorado to once again have the family live together.
+She then worked to support the family, and eventually taught herself to become a computer programmer for the City of Norman and the State of Oklahoma before retiring.
 Rajan attended the Norman Public Schools and graduated from Norman High, then earned a Bachelor’s degree in music education from the University of Oklahoma and a Master’s in Music from Yale University.

 Career

 Rajan began his career as a music teacher in the Norman Public Schools.
 After graduating from Yale, Rajan moved to New York City, where he worked as a designer for Rockefeller University, performed in Broadway shows, and offered private trumpet lessons.

 As a trumpet player, Rajan has performed in various musical ensembles in large orchestral, big band, and chamber settings, as well as for theatre on and off Broadway.
 He was a member of the Tony Awards Nominating Committee.

 Rajan was previously dean of the school of the arts, and before that, director of Art+Design and associate dean of the arts at State University of New York at Purchase.

 As a producer and designer of large-scale projects and installations, he has worked in major museums, biennials, theaters, festivals, galleries, and venues around the world, for artists including Alfredo Jaar, Stephen Petronio, and Laura Poitras.

 In 2010, Rajan was elected a fellow of the Royal Society of Arts.
-As the fourth president of CalArts, Rajan replaced Steven Lavine, who served as president for 29 years.
+As the fourth president of CalArts, Rajan succeeded Steven Lavine, who served as president for 29 years.